Support America’s National Ballet Company® DONATE NOW

 Amanda McKerrow has the honor of being the first American to receive a gold medal at the International Ballet Competition in Moscow in 1981.
 Since then, she has received numerous other awards, including the Princess Grace Dance Fellowship.
 She had the honor of training with Mary Day at the Washington School of Ballet and was a member of that company until she joined American Ballet Theatre under the direction of Mikhail Baryshnikov in 1982.
 McKerrow was appointed to the rank of Soloist with ABT in 1983 and became a Principal Dancer in 1987.
 With ABT, she danced leading roles in all the major full-length classics, as well as one-act repertory works including George Balanchine’s Theme and Variations, Agnes de Mille’s Rodeo, and Antony Tudor’s Pillar of Fire.
 In addition, she has had numerous works created for her by many of the great choreographers of the 20th century.
 She has also appeared as a guest artist throughout the world.
 McKerrow is now the sole Trustee of the Antony Tudor Ballet Trust, and together with her husband John Gardner, stages Tudor ballets around the world.
 McKerrow is in demand as a Master Teacher for both students and professional dancers and has enjoyed staging numerous other ballets for professional companies and universities both in the United States and abroad.

 Raffa joined Makarova and Company on Broadway and then, at 16, became a member of the corps de ballet with American Ballet Theatre.
-She went on to become principal ballerina at Ballet de Santiago, Chile and Ballet National Française de Nancy, France.
-She returned to the U.S. as principal ballerina with Miami City Ballet.
-During her career, Raffa partnered with ballet legends Rudolph Nureyev, Patrick Dupond and Fernando Bujones.
-She has also worked with prominent choreographers including Twyla Tharp, John Neumeier, Roland Petit, Hans Van Manen, Merce Cunningham, Birgit Cullberg, Sir Kenneth MacMillan, Ben Stevenson, Ulysses Dove and George Balanchine.
+She went on to become principal ballerina at Ballet de Santiago, Chile, and Ballet National Française de Nancy, France.
+She returned to the United States as principal ballerina with Miami City Ballet.
+During her career, Raffa partnered with ballet legends Rudolph Nureyev, Patrick Dupond, and Fernando Bujones.
+She has also worked with prominent choreographers including Twyla Tharp, John Neumeier, Roland Petit, Hans Van Manen, Merce Cunningham, Birgit Cullberg, Kenneth MacMillan, Ben Stevenson, Ulysses Dove, and George Balanchine.
 Her repertory as a principal dancer has been extensive and diverse.

 Raffa began her teaching career as an adjunct faculty member in Miami at the New World School of the Arts.
 Transitioning from dancer to coach and stager, she became Senior Faculty member and Assistant to the Director at Miami City Ballet School, directing its Summer Intensive and Apprentice Program.

 Raffa was appointed Director of Repertoire at ABT in June 2007.
-In addition to her Repertoire duties, she performs roles in ABT’s Cinderella, Giselle, La Sylphide, Onegin, On the Dnieper, Romeo and Juliet, The Sleeping Beauty and Swan Lake.
+In addition to her repertoire duties, she performs roles in ABT’s Cinderella, Giselle, La Sylphide, Onegin, On the Dnipro, Romeo and Juliet, The Sleeping Beauty, and Swan Lake.

 Raffa assisted Twyla Tharp in the workshop production of Tharp’s Tony Award®-nominated Broadway show Come Fly Away.
 She has also staged Tharp’s Push Comes to Shove for Tulsa Ballet and In the Upper Room for ABT in collaboration with Shelley Washington.

-Raffa holds an Ace certification in exercise physiology, graduated magna cum laude in 2002 with a bachelor’s degree in Psychology from St. Thomas University in Miami and is certified as an Ayurvedic Wellness Counselor.
+Raffa holds an Ace certification in exercise physiology, graduated magna cum laude in 2002 with a bachelor’s degree in Psychology from St. Thomas University in Miami, and is certified as an Ayurvedic Wellness Practitioner.
 She is currently pursuing a doctorate degree in Ayurvedic Medicine.